peterkaminski/intention-action-gap-wiki/Meta-Reflection - Creating the Intention-Action Wiki.md

 - **Remains open**: New frameworks can be added without disrupting existing structure

 ### **The Double-Bracket Link Innovation**
-Using [[Framework Links]] throughout the articles created several benefits:
+Using double-bracket links throughout the articles created several benefits:
 - **Cognitive mapping**: Helped visualize the conceptual landscape
 - **Synthesis discovery**: Revealed unexpected connections between distant frameworks
 - **Practical guidance**: Showed users when and how to combine approaches